 There are many factors that influenced our decisions outside of Riley wanting to try school, and still many unknowns.

 Thank you for taking the time to read this long post.
-I have been wanting to share this sooner, yet we have needed some time to breath and recoup from some crazy travel experiences that I’ll be sharing with you all soon.
+I have been wanting to share this sooner, yet we have needed some time to breathe and recoup from some crazy travel experiences that I’ll be sharing with you all soon.
 So keep an eye here on the blog, or better yet in our weekly emails so I can let you know when we publish our next update.